Freelancing is on the rise, and for a good reason. And why not?

 Furthermore, you can also write ebooks, study material for language learning, magazines, and children’s books.

-However, this may take a tad bit to start as customers hesitate to hire somebody with no prior published work and background.
+However, this may take a bit to start as customers hesitate to hire somebody with no prior published work and background.

-Minimum requirements for a freelance content writer include exceptional command over the language, efficient writing skills, knowledge of writing mechanics, and a systematic approach to conducting research.
+The minimum requirements for a freelance content writer include exceptional command over the language, efficient writing skills, knowledge of writing mechanics, and a systematic approach to conducting research.